hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 <a href="#" class="tab active">iOS</a>
 <a href="http://support.hokolinks.com/benefits/android/coupons/" class="tab">Android</a>

-Create coupons links that can be reused throughout the mobile and desktop arena seamlessly.
+Create coupons that can be reused throughout the mobile and desktop arena seamlessly.
 All you need to do is create a smart link with metadata, prepare you app to handle coupons and share the link.
 We will take care of driving both new users and current users directly to your app, even if they need to go through the app store in between.
-Inside the app we will delegate the coupon so you can presented it to the user.

 ![Coupons](/assets/images/use-case-coupon.png)

-As soon as your app is ready to handle any kind of coupons, you can focus only on creating and sharing their links.
-We provide you with a sample app that demonstrates what we are going to discuss here in-depth.
+Inside your app, the SDK will delegate the coupon so you can presented it to the user.
+You can view this use case in-depth in a sample app provided here.

-<a href="https://github.com/hokolinks/HOKOstore" class="btn-next" target="_blank">Demo app using coupons (Swift) &#8594;</a>
+<a href="https://github.com/hokolinks/HOKOstore" class="btn-next" target="_blank">Sample app with coupons (Swift) &#8594;</a>

 ## Step 1: Creating the smart link for the coupon